★ Historical and gourmet guide

 Join us at Carrera Cafe

-Just steps from Place-Royale, your table awaits you.
-Specialty coffee, local boards and terrace on the cobblestones of Petit-Champlain.
+Just steps from Place-Royale, your table awaits.
+Specialty coffee, local boards, and a terrace on the cobblestones of Petit-Champlain.

 Comments (0)